space10-community/conversational-form/README.md

 **TagGroup** (contains x number of the above)

 #### ui/*:
-Represent app views, like the User Inputfield or CUI radio buttons
+Represent app views, like the User Inputfield or CF radio buttons

 **UserInput**, handles user input and shows different kinds of interaction UI, like RadioButtons, SelectList etc.
 **ChatList,** handles ChatResponses